calebjacob/express-vue/README.md

 npm run build
 ```

-This will generate a `app/public/dist` folder with all frontend assets compiled - ready to be served by the Express app.
+This will generate an `app/backend/dist` and `app/frontend/dist` folder ready to be executed by Node and served by Express.